MuhammadMoeezKhan/Unistroke-Character-Recognition/README.md

-A Java data strcutres application that translates the array of points captures by the mouse events followed by scaling and normalizing to compare the array to the standard set of patterns.
+A data structures application that translates the array of points captures by the mouse events followed by scaling and normalizing to compare the array to the standard set of patterns.
 This helps us find the pattern that best matches our normalized set of points.